Rules Governing all RILSA Events

 3. Prizes to the Winner and Runner Up and each semi-finalist of the Championship and Winner – R/Up ranking events only.

-4. The full rules of Billiards applies to all RILSA Billiards Competitions.
+4. The full rules of Billiards applies to all RILBA Billiards Competitions.

 5. Dress Code: Capped, short or long sleeve shirts or blouses are acceptable.
 We strongly encourage the wearing of coloured waistcoats, which reflect your individual personality and taste.